ethanabrooks/dissertation/bellman-update-networks.typ

 accuracy, as measured by root mean-square error.
 In addition, we observe that test error mostly plateaus after update 100,000, even as train error continues to decrease, indicating that all learning after this point entails memorization.
 In the right two graphs of @fig:root-mean-sq-error, we randomly omit $1/4$ and $1/2$ of the state-action pairs from the input.
-As the figures demonstrate, the gap between training and testing widens and the extent of memorization increases.
+As the figures demonstrate, the gap between training and testing widens slightly and the extent of memorization increases.
-For omitted state-action pairs, the model must infer the marginal for the policy.
-Thus the mapping from context to output becomes more complex as more state-action pairs are omitted.
-The resulting drop in generalization recalls the intuition that we offered in @sec:bellman-network-method: the less informative a model's context, the more it will revert to memorization.

 ==== Does value prediction with a Bellman Update Network mitigate overfitting?
 In the lower half of @fig:root-mean-sq-error, we compare values estimated by the